National Animal Cruelty Investigations School

 Founded in 1990, the National Animal Cruelty Investigations School was the first of its kind, offering a combination of specialized veterinary and law enforcement training.
 Students from a range of backgrounds — including federal, state and local animal cruelty officers, humane society investigators and board members, police officers and sheriffs’ deputies, court personnel and other citizens — learn from experts about all aspects of animal welfare and safety.

 In 1990, faculty and staff at the Law Enforcement Training Institute identified a lack of training for animal cruelty investigators and developed a first level of training in November.
 We added a second level in March 1993 and a third level in March 1996.
 In 2011, the three levels were renamed to the following components: Professional Animal Cruelty Investigator, Advanced Animal Cruelty Investigator and Expert Animal Cruelty Investigator.
 A fourth component, Master Animal Cruelty Investigator, is scheduled to be added to the curriculum.
+To learn more about the specific topics covered at each level, see the NACI curriculum page.

 For each level, participants with a grade of 70 percent or more on the written examination will receive a certificate of completion and 40 continuing education units.